 The surname Cafferty was first found in County Fermanagh (Irish: Fear Manach) in the southwestern part of Northern Ireland, Province of Ulster, where they held a family seat at Ballymacaffrey near Five mile Town in Fermanagh near the Tyrone border.

-Important Dates for the Cafferty family
+Early History of the Cafferty family

 Cafferty Spelling Variations